kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

   // delete pointers
   ```
-  This example shows what "**Programming more abstractly or generally**" means!
+  > This example shows what "**Programming more abstractly or generally**" means!
 Here, you are simply thinking 'call the `withdraw()` function for each account in the array.'
 That's it!
-No more details required!
+No more details required! $\to$ Programming more abstractly!

   Similarly, this code can be rewritten using `vector` and range based `for` loop as follows:
   ```cpp